Melchi-creator/payverve-backend/README.md

 Payverve is a fintech application designed to facilitate financial transactions for Nigerians, providing them with the capability to manage dollar and pound accounts, swap currencies, create virtual cards, and more.
-The backend of this application is built using Django, a high-level Python web framework known for its robustness and scalability.
+The backend of this application is built using FLASK, a high-level Python web framework known for its robustness and scalability.

 ## Features

 - Multi-Currency Support: Users can create and manage dollar and pound accounts within the application.
 - Currency Swapping: Exchange currencies seamlessly within the app to meet various financial needs.
 - Virtual Card Creation: Generate virtual cards for online transactions, providing added security and convenience.
-- Scalable Architecture: Built on Django, ensuring a stable and scalable backend for handling a large number of users and transactions.
+- Scalable Architecture: Built on FLASK, ensuring a stable and scalable backend for handling a large number of users and transactions.

 ## Requirements

 - Python 3.x
-- Django
+- Flask
 - Additional dependencies as specified in requirements.txt

 ## Setup